 Elaborating on the impact of exposure to air pollution, Dr Neema says,

 Pregnancy itself is a high risk group and breathing polluted air which is equivalent to inhaling the smoke of dozens of cigarettes exacerbates the problem and accentuates the risk of respiratory diseases.
-The other day, one of my patients, who by the way is quite healthy complained of constant headache.
-On investigating, we came to a conclusion that it’s because of the hazardous levels of pollution which Delhi had, especially over the weekend.
+In lat 2019, during peak pollution, one of my patients, who by the way is quite healthy complained of constant headache.
+On investigating, we came to a conclusion that it’s because of the hazardous levels of pollution which Delhi had.

 When Pollutants Reach The Placenta